prayujt/prayujt/README.md

 <!-- ### Hi there 👋 -->
 <p align="center">
   <samp>
 Hey!
-My name is Prayuj and I am an upcoming Software Engineer Intern @ Capital One!
-I am currently double majoring in Computer Science and Mathematics at the University of Florida.
+My name is Prayuj!
+I am a student at the University of Florida  majoring in Computer Science and Mathematics.
   </samp>
   <br/><br/>
   <samp>